 This Summer Fruit Crisp is everything you want in a dessert.
-It’s easy to put together with whatever combination of fruit you have on hand, and the crisp topping can be made in advance and stored in the freezer.
+This is a spectacular fruit dessert for dinner parties or any occasion where you want to celebrate the the flavors of the summer season.
+It’s easy to make with most fruit combinations, and bonus that the crisp topping can be made in advance and stored in the freezer.

 Here’s a new thing I just learned.

 If you leave a bunch of random papers in a pile long enough, they don’t matter anymore.

 My piles had turned into a couple of small bags, which was getting me all stressy.